CadenFinley/CJsShell/docs/getting-started/quick-start.md

     chmod +x toolchain/debug_install.sh && ./toolchain/debug_install.sh
 ```

-The debug installer installs automattically to the most sensable path for the user
+The debug installer installs automatically to the most sensible path for the user

 ## Build info